Botillo

-Botillo (/es/), Butiellu (/ast-ES-LE/) or Botelo (/gl/, /pt/; also known as chouriço de ossos in Portuguese) is a dish of meat-stuffed pork intestine.
-It is a culinary specialty of El Bierzo, a northern county in the Spanish province of León and also of the region of Trás-os-Montes, in Portugal.
+Botillo (/es/), butiellu (/ast-ES-LE/) or botelo (/gl/, /pt/; also known as chouriço de ossos in Portuguese) is a dish of meat-stuffed pork intestine.
+It is a culinary specialty of El Bierzo, a northern county in the Spanish province of León, and also of the region of Trás-os-Montes in Portugal.
 The Spanish term botillo, the Portuguese term botelo and Leonese term butiellu derive from the Latin word botellus, meaning intestine.

-It's also found in Extremadura, where it is known as buche or buche de costillas.
+It is also found in Extremadura, where it is known as buche or buche de costillas.

 This type of Embutido/Enchido is a meat product made from different pieces left over from the butchering of a pig, including the ribs, tail, and bones with a little meat left on them.
-These are chopped; seasoned with salt, pepper, garlic, and other spices; stuffed in the cecum of the pig; and partly cured via smoking.
+These are chopped up, seasoned with salt, paprika, garlic, and marjoram, and left to sit for approximately two days.
+After this rest period, it is stuffed in the cecum of the pig.
+It is smoked for a week or two, then dried.
+Its composition is similar to androlla, another dry-cured sausage from northwestern Spain.

 It can also include the pig's tongue, shoulder blade, jaw, and backbone, but never exceeding 20% of the total volume.
 It is normally consumed cooked, covered with a sheet.
-Flavored with Chorizo/Chouriço/Chourizu, the pig's ear and snout together with very tender cabbage makes a tasty and substantial stew.
+Flavored with Chorizo/Chouriço/Chourizu, the pig's ear and snout together with very tender cabbage makes a stew.

 The preparation and curing of botillo occurs over a period of at least five days and consists of four phases: